francyfox/BunSqStat/README.md

 - [Squid Cache](http://squid-cache.org/) - The proxy server we analyze
 - [Redis Team](https://redis.io) - For the amazing search capabilities
 - [Bun Team](https://bun.sh) - For the incredible JavaScript runtime
+- [Elysia](https://elysiajs.com/) - For the salty version of fastify
 ---

 <div align="center">